twl8n/content-mgr-clj/README.md

   jpegtopnm < foo.jpeg -dumpexif -exif=tmp.exif > tmp.pnm
   pnmtojpeg < tmp.pnm > tmp.jpg

-+ 2021-02-11 fix item_order in auto_gen to sort the items by their numerical image suffix, and then determine ordinals.
+fixed 2021-02-11 fix item_order in auto_gen to sort the items by their numerical image suffix, and then determine ordinals.
   We don't want IMG_1142.JPG to result in the item_order being 1142.0.

 - 2021-02-11 Consider adding the top menu to image_t.html aka the big image pages.